Solokiller00Root/BankC/README.md

 Bank Management System

-This repository contains the source code for a simple Bank Management System written in C. The system allows users to create bank accounts, log in, check balances, transfer money, perform work to earn income, view transaction history, and see online users.
+Welcome to the Bank Management System repository!
+This C-based system empowers users to manage their bank accounts seamlessly.
+Below, you'll find an organized overview of its features, usage, and additional notes.

-Features
+Features:

 Account Management:

 Create a new bank account with a unique username and password.